szepeviktor/WPHW/file-order.md

-# WordPress file sin order of execution
+# WordPress files in order of execution

 ### Frontend